Procsiab/ffscrcpy/README.md

 v4l2loopback-ctl set-timeout-image /path/to/image.png /dev/video1
 ```

 ### scrcpy

-A [fork](https://github.com/r3pwn/scrcpy) of the [original](https://github.com/Genymobile/scrcpy) project, which enables a TCP connection to the scrcpy server.
+Since version 1.18, the [original](https://github.com/Genymobile/scrcpy) project enables streaming the viewport to a v4l2 loopback device.

-To compile it, just follow the [instructions](https://github.com/Genymobile/scrcpy/blob/master/BUILD.md#system-specific-steps) on the official documentation.
+To compile it, just follow the [instructions](https://github.com/Genymobile/scrcpy/blob/master/BUILD.md#system-specific-steps) on the official documentation, if not available through your distro's package repos.

 ## Create a UDev rule for an USB connected Android smartphone